 Where is the best trout fishing in Oregon?

-Oregon has some fantastic trout fishing locations spread throughout the state, from lakes to rivers and streams.
+The place has some fantastic trout fishing locations spread throughout the state, from lakes to rivers and streams.
 Some of the most popular trout fly fishing spots include Paulina Lake in central Oregon, East Lake, Crooked River, Deschutes River, and Crane Prairie Reservoir.

 How many trout can you keep in Oregon?

-The daily bag limit for trout in Oregon is 5 per day, with a total of 3 daily limits in possession at any one time.
+The daily bag limit for trout is 5 per day, with a total of 3 daily limits in possession at any one time.
 So, you can keep up to 5 trout from a day on the water, or up to 15 from a longer fishing trip.

 Can you keep cutthroat trout in Oregon?